Docs And How-Tos

 Set up browser monitoring

-Enable WebRTC publish, open the browser client, choose audio devices, and verify the stats drawer.
+Copy a join link, open the browser client, choose audio devices, and verify the stats drawer.

 Video Coming Soon